 Training Conferences 2014:

-- June 1 Israel Advocacy Conference- Our next conference will be taking place on Sunday, June 1st in the Philadelphia area, in conjunction with the Mid Atlantic Regions of the Federation of Jewish Men's Clubs and Women's League for Conservative Judaism.
-Click here for the promotional flyer and registration form.
-For more information about Israel Advocacy, contact the MERCAZ USA office 15 212-533-2061or firstname.lastname@example.org.
+- October 26 Israel Advocacy Conference- Our next conference will be taking place on Sunday, October 26th in Long Island, in conjunction with the NY Metro Region of the Federation of Jewish Men's Clubs and the BQLI Region of Women's League for Conservative Judaism.
+For more information, contact the MERCAZ USA office 15 212-533-2061or firstname.lastname@example.org.

 Israel Advocacy Activities

 Advocacy for Israel happens in a variety of ways.
 It is as simple as casual conversations with friends or neighbors, recommending an essay or book, or writing letters to newspapers.
 And, it involves bigger efforts, such as drawing audiences for film presentations and organizing speaking events.
 Every little bit helps!